inspirehep/rest-api-doc/README.md

 ### Metadata

 The `metadata` object contains the metadata of the record proper.
 All records have a `$schema` key, which links to a [JSON schema](https://json-schema.org/understanding-json-schema/index.html) (draft 4) that the record metadata obeys.
 Detailed documentation about the possible fields for each schema and their meaning can be found in the [schema documentation](https://inspire-schemas.readthedocs.io/en/latest/schemas/).

+For example, the `metadata` of `Literature` records conforms to the `hep` schema, whose fields are documented [here](https://inspire-schemas.readthedocs.io/en/latest/schemas/hep.html).

 ## Changing formats